British Aerospace HOTOL: American interest and design study

 In March 1985, there were claims that Rolls-Royce was in the process of conducting licensing talks for HOTOL engine technology with American propulsion company Rocketdyne.
 In April 1985, Pattie wrote to Secretary of State for Defence Michael Heseltine to propose a two-year £3 million proof of concept study be performed under a public-private partnership arrangement, consisting of £1 million provided by the UK government and the remainder being financed by Rolls-Royce and BAe themselves.
-Pattie reasoned that the project would serve Britain's "strategic capability, and that tests of key technologies could foster international collaboration.
+Pattie reasoned that the project would serve Britain's "strategic capability", and that tests of key technologies could foster international collaboration.
 According to aerospace publication Flight International, the support of the Ministry of Defense (MoD) was critical as the design of HOTOL's engine had been classified.

 In July 1985, Rolls-Royce's technical director Gordon Lewis stated that the firm sought the involvement of the Royal Aircraft Establishment's (RAE) propulsion group, and that Rolls-Royce was not prepared to invest its own funds into engine development for HOTOL.
 By the second half of 1985, work had commenced on the two-year concept-of-proof study.
 Early on, there was considerable pressure to demonstrate the project's feasibility and credibility in advance of final decisions being taken by ESA on the Hermes and what would become the Ariane 5 launch system, thus the work concentrated on the validation of critical technologies involved.

 By November 1985, DTI and RAE discussions noted that Rolls-Royce were seeking American data on ramjet technology to support their work on the engine, which it referred to by the name Swallow.
 Reportedly, the United States Air Force were interested in the technology used in the Swallow engine for its own purposes.
-In November 1985, discussions between Prime Minister Margaret Thatcher, Minister without portfolio David Young and US President Ronald Reagan's scientific advisor George Keyworth noted American interest in collaboration on developing hypersonic vehicles such as HOTOL, and that a prototype could be flying as early as 1990.
+In November 1985, discussions between Prime Minister Margaret Thatcher, Minister without portfolio David Young and US President Ronald Reagan's scientific adviser George Keyworth noted American interest in collaboration on developing hypersonic vehicles such as HOTOL, and that a prototype could be flying as early as 1990.

 According to British government files, neither BAe nor the MoD were enthusiastic for the prospects of American involvement in the programme, expressing reluctance out of a belief that the outcome of such a move could result in the UK becoming a junior member in a project that it once led.
 There was also a belief that if Britain chose to pair up with the United States, it would find itself frozen out of work on future European launchers.
 However, Rolls-Royce viewed transatlantic cooperation as necessary.
 BAe's head of future business, Peter Conchie, stated that, if possible, HOTOL should become a part of the European space framework.
 In early 1986, the British government formally approved the two-year study.